jarun/buku/README.md

 # Features
 - Add, update or remove a bookmark
 - Add tags to bookmarks
-- Optionally fetch page title data from the web (default: disabled, use `-w`)
+- Optionally fetch page title data from the web (default: disabled)
 - Use (partial) tags or keywords to search bookmarks
 - Unique URLs to avoid duplicates, show index if URL already exists
+- Open bookmark in browser using index
 - Open search results in browser
 - Browser (Chromium and Firefox based) errors and warnings suppression
 - Show single bookmark by ID or all bookmarks in a go
 - Delete all bookmarks
-- Add a bookmark at N<sup>th</sup> index, to fill deleted bookmark indexes
+- Add a bookmark at N<sup>th</sup> index, to fill deleted bookmark indices
 - Secure SQLite3 queries to access database
 - Handle first level of redirections (reports IP blocking)
 - Unicode in URL works